hashicorp/terraform-provider-azurerm/website/docs/r/search_shared_private_link_service.html.markdown

 * `request_message` - (Optional) Specify the request message for requesting approval of the Shared Private Link Enabled Remote Resource.

-* `resource_region` - (Optional) Specify the resource region of the resource to which a shared private link is to be created.
-This is only required for those resources whose DNS configuration are regional (such as Azure Kubernetes Service).

 ## Attributes Reference:

 The following attributes are exported: